-Construction of this project will replace the existing structurally deficient bridge with a quintuple concrete box culvert.
-Impacts to waters of the United States should be less than 0.1 acre.
-Construction of this project should be covered under the terms of a Nationwide Permit 14 for Linear Transportation Projects as defined in the Federal Register 77(34):10184 10290.
+Construction of this project will replace the existing bridge with a quadruple concrete box culvert.
+There will be a detour road placed on the south side of Highway 42.
+The detour road will place three 8-foot pipe culverts in the stream.
+There will be no wetland impacts due to construction of this project.
+Stream impacts are estimated to be less than 0.1 acre.
+Construction of this project should be covered under the terms of Nationwide Permit 14 for Linear Transportation Projects as defined in the Federal Register 77 (34):10184-10290.